 The Port of Portland’s marine terminals and deep-draft shipping lanes provide ideal multi-modal global shipping solutions for the West Coast and international markets.
 Oregon’s businesses export more than $18.3 billion in goods annually.
-The state of Oregon has a larger export-supported employment than all but four other states.
+The state of Oregon has the fifth largest export-supported employment.

 World Wide Accessibility